-The four survivors planned to hole up in the abandoned hotel’s vault-like refrigerator.
-It was a good plan, considering the squad of undead, water-breathing Nazi storm troopers lurking outside.
-Then one survivor gets claustrophobic and fires a signal flare into the refrigerator.
+The four survivors hole up in the abandoned hotel’s vault-like refrigerator.
+A good plan, considering the squad of undead, water-breathing Nazi storm troopers lurking outside.
+Then one survivor gets claustrophobic and fires a signal flare inside the refrigerator.
 That’s where Shock Waves lost me.

 The film had potential.
 Early on, John Carradine captains a small sight-seeing boat.
 On board are his mate, the chef, and four tourists.
 Carradine holds our interest while the script forces a series of contrived events to strand the boat on a remote island.
 The most ridiculous of which sees him throw the ship’s navigation system overboard.

 At least the island locations look great.
 The characters trudge through overgrown marshes and watery bogs to discover a crumbling hotel.
 The filmmakers struck gold here, shooting in an abandoned Biltmore.
 Its decrepit luxury oozes atmosphere.